schlpbch/rsc-firststeps/README.md

 }
 ```

-Querying tutorials data with graphql:
+Querying tutorial 10 with graphql:

 ```graphql
 {